peterhontaru/AirBnb-Milano-Price-Prediction/README.md

     apartment
   - **tourists** trying understand if they’re getting a good deal
-  - *those looking to find a model that might fit other datasets, since the AirBnb data is generally standardised across countries/cities*
+  - *those looking to find a model that might fit other datasets, since the Airbnb data is generally standardised across countries/cities*

 ## Why this dataset?